Back

 January 20th We have added the Froyle Gardening Club Programme for 2008 and also put in a link in Froyle Business Links to “The Anchor” public house website.
 As the refurbishment project there comes to an end, this is the place to look for news of the pub's opening date.

 January 4th We have recently been looking at some house documents and have finally discovered when mains water and electricity arrived in Froyle.
-We always knew that it happened‘in the 1930s’, but we found out that Mr Duncan, the owner of Clodrey, signed an agreement on December 12th 1933 with the Wey Valley Water Co for a pipe to be laid to the village across his property.
+We always knew that it happened‘in the 1930s’, but we found out that Mr Duncan, the owner of Coldrey, signed an agreement on December 12th 1933 with the Wey Valley Water Co for a pipe to be laid to the village across his property.
 A similar agreement was signed for electricity cables (overhead supply) on October 30th 1929.

 January 1st Happy New Year to All!
 This month we will continue to add pages to Theo Beck's “Story of Blundens”.
 The ‘problem’ at the moment is how to organise it for web access - so, as soon as I can make up my mind(!) more pages will appear.